 If you would like advice on ensuring attendance, Hampshire County Council have several pages covering different topics including Penalty Notices.
 Click here for this information.

-If you wish to talk to one of our Community Pastoral Supports about attendance and problems you may be experiencing, please contact either school office and book an appointment to meet Mrs Hunt or Mrs Grinham.
-They will be happy to support you.
+If you wish to talk to one of our Community Support Leads about attendance and problems you may be experiencing, please contact either school office and book an appointment.